 It's also worth remembering that if you have any gut health conditions, it's best to check with a health professional before making significant changes to your diet as, for example, too much fibre can exacerbate some conditions.

-Zoe nutrition app and gut test review: our expert nutritionist and more than 200 Which? members give their verdict
+Zoe nutrition app and gut test review: get our updated verdict on the new version

 Meet our nutrition expert